 Apart from deaths and reduced number of the animals themselves, animal diseases incur a number of grave losses, including revenue losses due to decreased production levels and consumer confidence and losses due to mitigation and control costs from immunizations and drugs.

-As for zoonotic diseases, production costs of animal vaccines are much less, as compared to those for human vaccine; hence, an inexpensive way to halt or reduce their rapid spread is through the immunization of the animals themselves.
+Some solutions for maintaining zoonosis have been done.
+The spread of diseases among farm animals can be greatly reduced through improved farming practices and better sanitation in farms, alongside proper immunization and vitamin feeds.
+As for zoonotic diseases, production costs of animal vaccines are much less, compared to those for human vaccines; hence, an inexpensive way to halt or reduce their rapid spread is through the immunization of the animals themselves.

 Vaccines to control zoonotic diseases in food animals, companion animals, and even wildlife have had a major impact on reducing the incidence of zoonotic diseases in people (Table 1).
 Without rabies vaccines, it is unlikely that families would be willing to keep cats and dogs as pets.
 Recombinant vaccinia-vectored rabies vaccines have also been used successfully in baits for oral vaccination campaigns to reduce the incidence of rabies in wild animals.
 Vaccines for Brucellosis were instrumental in the Brucella abortus eradication program in the United States.
 Many countries have severe problems with Brucellosis in cattle, small ruminants, and people due to a lack of available Brucella vaccines for animals.

 Table 1.
 Veterinary vaccines for the following zoonotic diseases have been, or could be, used to control infections in animals, thereby reducing transmission of the infectious agent to people

 |Rift Valley fever|